Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 High Quality of Life

 In the Human Development Index, a UN report that measures the standard of living within a country and examines the education system and opportunities for a long and happy life, Norway ranks second worldwide in 2025.
-Norwegians are particularly satisfied, tolerant, and hospitable – something you will easily notice when studying abroad in Norway.
+Norwegians are satisfied, tolerant, and hospitable – which you will benefit from when studying in Norway.

 Semester Times